Kenseikun/Psychotherapy/README.md

 # Psychotherapy

-* This web was created for my first klient who is a psychotherapist.
+* This website was created for my first client who is a psychotherapist.

 ## Technology
 <img src="images/jsTech.png" height="100">